 Operating Room Assistant

-Are you a trained health-care aide with at least three years of experience working in an acute care environment?
-Do you enjoy working as part of an inter-disciplinary team?
+Are you a trained Health Care Aide with at least three years of recent experience working in an acute care environment?
 Are you looking to expand your skills and contribute to safe care for patients in an essential care environment?

 Consider training as an Operating Room Assistant.

-A comprehensive 12-week training program will prepare you, to work alongside surgical team members, using your skills to contribute to the delivery of safe and effective care for Manitoba patients undergoing a surgery or procedure.
+A comprehensive 12-week paid training program will prepare you for a full-time role working alongside surgical team members, using your skills to contribute to the delivery of safe and effective care for Manitoba patients undergoing a surgery or procedure.

 Surgical and procedural teams across the province are supporting the delivery of care for thousands of Manitobans.
 The members of these care teams are highly-skilled and extremely passionate about the care they provide.